linolayani/linoleparquet.github.io/content/posts/2022/dockerize-a-full-stack-application-narrated-as-a-story/index.md

 #### Connect frontend and backend

-To understand this error, we have to realise that the frontend code is executed on the client navigator.
+To understand this error, we have to realize that the frontend code is executed on the client navigator.
 It means that `localhost` refers to the localhost of the client machine, which is a separate network from the docker-compose network.
 We need to find a way to reach the backend container, which is available from the docker-compose network.

 What we want to put in place is called a reverse proxy.
 We will achieve this through an nginx configuration: the idea here is to use the frontend container as a reverse proxy to intercept backend calls from the navigator of the client and redirect them to the backend container.
 The code executed on the navigator will reach port 80 of his localhost, which is mapped to the port 80 of the container.